Hoohaaw/Lab_3/documentation/reflection.md

 ## Chapter 6: Objects and Data Structures
+I have to admit that data structures as how they were explained during a seminar was confusing to me.
+I could not follow the concept between exposing the implementation and not.
+However the book gave an explaination that gave more clarity.
+The example was a fuel tank of a car, the measurement is how much actual fuel is in the car.
+However the way you show this information to the user should go through a layer of abstraction to make the data more digestible.
+Instead of showing how many gallons are left in the tank you should show the amount in percentages.
+A clearly better choice.
+And im guessing this concept is exactly what this course is trying to enforce.
+As with the L-2 assignment when we created our own libraries.
+My library has probably around 20 functions.
+However I just need the user to know about 1-2 of them.
+Abstraction is key!

+And this thinking are great for both the user and the creator.
+Again, as our own developed libraries.
+I dont want my users to actually have the option to access all functions.
+I can assure that my library is being used in the way it should if a layer of abstraction is provided.
 ## Chapter 7: Error Handling

 ## Chapter 8: Boundries
 ## Chapter 9: Unit Tests
 ## Chapter 10: Classes